4 Mindfulness Tips For Guilt-Prone Women To Feel More Peaceful.

 Conditioned guilt is toxic.

-It is problematic in our lives because it hinders our ability to give ourselves permission to care for ourselves and nourish ourselves.
-It also robs others of learning to take responsibility for their lives and happiness.
+It is problematic in our lives because it hinders our ability to give ourselves permission to care for and nourish ourselves.
+It also prevents others from learning to take responsibility for their lives and happiness.

 1. Turn Towards Your Guilt

-When you are experiencing guilt, turn towards it rather than trying to turn your back on it and avoiding, numbing, denying, or suppressing it.
+When you are experiencing guilt, turn towards it rather than trying to turn your back on it and avoid numbing, denying, or suppressing it.

 Tend to your guilt as you tend to flowers in your garden – with attention, love and curiosity.
 Notice how it feels in your body and become curious about it.
 Does your guilt feel like anxiety, sadness, or something else?
 How intense is the feeling?
 How long does it last?
 What triggers it?